 While we congratulate you on new motherhood, we understand that giving birth is not an easy feat, whether done naturally or via caesarean.
 Recovering from pregnancy pain can take days, and in some cases, months.
-The contractions women notice after delivery take at least 2-3 days to subside.
+The contractions women notice after delivery takes at least 2-3 days to subside.
 This is more pronounced in the case of women who already have experienced a pregnancy.
 Your hormones will also be fluctuating, making it more difficult to think clearly.
 Take your new routine slowly, and get someone to help you with your laundry or prepare meals for your family while you attend to your newest family member.
 Avoid using stairs and doing strenuous activities for some time.
 It is advisable to give your body some much-needed rest to recover from delivery.

-Why Does Your Body Pain After Delivery?
+Why Does Your Body Ache After Delivery?

 Being a new mother has its challenges.
 Every day is filled with stress, new experiences, and lots of worrying.
 Body aches are very common after delivery.
 Though they make your daily tasks stressful with the baby, body aches are not serious concerns that need a medical intervention immediately.
 Here are some of the reasons why the body aches after delivery:

 After delivery, the muscles and ligaments which had gotten relaxed will start to get back into their position.
 This causes a lot of body pain and aches.

 You tend to gain weight along with the growing weight of your child during pregnancy.
 This causes joint pain, especially in the knees.